poissonconsulting/bbousuite/paper/paper.md

 - `bboutools` models can include year as a random effect, where individual year effects are assumed to be drawn from a common underlying distribution and information is shared among years.
 - `bboutools` models can include an underlying trend.

-In addition, with `bboutools` models fit in a Bayesian framework:
+In addition, with `bboutools` models that are fit in a Bayesian framework:

 - models can incorporate prior knowledge, which is especially useful when data are sparse.
 - posterior distributions of parameters can be combined to produce derived parameters (e.g., population growth) with full information about uncertainty retained.